C-ACT/neurofeedbacklab/README.md

+#Pilot Code
+See Folder for adaptations for EGI Amp Server and full experiment structure based on (Brandmeyer T, Delorme A. 2020).
+The following information is copied below.
+Instructions for EGI Amp Server compatibility usage is in the works.

 # Neurofeedbacklab

 Neurofeedbacklab is a neurofeedback software approach based on Matlab.
 It uses EEGLAB and a collection of EEGLAB plugins to provide state of the art artifact rejection and real-time source localization and connectivity analysis.
 Feedback is performed by the Matlab psychophysics toolbox (an example is provided).
 The Neurofeedbacklab real-time computing engine has been thoroughly tested against EEGLAB processing pipelines (see below).